WianB/Maps_Project_Udacity/README.md

                         https://wianb.github.io/Maps_Project_Udacity/

-** Wikipedia API has some security issues with github thus use host the files locally to get the best experience
+** Wikipedia API has some security issues with github thus host the files locally to get the best experience